Fisker shares halted as EV company navigates uncertain future | KRDO

 Fisker’s shares traded for as much as $28 in February of 2021, valuing the company at just under $8 billion, but its shares now currently trade for less than 10 cents per share, reducing the EV car maker’s total market capitalization to less than $50 million

-Fisker had also previously said it was in talks with a major, established automaker but, according to a Reuters report, those talks have fallen apart without a deal.
+Fisker had also previously said it was in talks with a major, established automaker but, those talks have fallen apart without a deal, according to a regulatory filing Fisker made Monday.
 The company’s troubles are another sign of the headwinds and speed bumps for the burgeoning EV industry.

 Reuters had reported it was in talks with Nissan, citing unnamed sources familiar with the discussions.
 Those talks centered on Fisker’s planned electric pickup, the Alaska, according to the report.